Arquisoft/InciManager_i2a/README.md

 	Notes: MongoDB stores documents in collections.
 Collections are analogous to tables in relational databases.

+### **5. Run the project**
+	Download the project and go to its directory, open there a command prompt and execute:
+		> mvn spring-boot:run
+	Now the application is running if all it's correct.

 ### **6. Start using the application**
 	Open http://localhost:8080/ on you navigator and login to use the application.
 To test it, you can follow the steps described in the next point.

 ### **7. Test the application**
 	To run the tests just use `mvn test`.
 No data in the database is needed to run them.
 But if you want to test the user interface manually you'll have to introduce this document:

 ```json
 {